kkester/drive/README.md

 * schema

 # Links
 Links provide a list of the API's to related resources.
-Links must be an array of values which may be empty, but cannot be null.
+Links must be an object of rel / value pairs which may be empty, but cannot be null.
 The following is a list of attributes that defines a Link.
 * rel - required - The relation type of the Link.
 The value should be one as defined by http://www.iana.org/assignments/link-relations/link-relations.xhtml.
 * href - required - The URI for the API
 * text - optional - The Localized name of the Link to display.